- The Lord of the Rings: Fellowship of the Ring

 - The Hobbit: An Unexpected Journey

-And don't forget the future releases of the soundtracks for The Hobbit: The Desolation of Smaug, and There and Back Again!
+And don't forget the future release of the soundtrack for The Hobbit: There and Back Again!

 Next, I need mention the brilliant work by the Danish group The Tolkien Ensemble, who've not only composed their own musical interpretation of The Lord of the Rings, but set their music to live recitations of the poems and songs from the books; including a number recorded by Christopher Lee (Saruman) himself!

 - An Evening in Rivendell (1997)

 - At Dawn in Rivendell [feat.
 Christopher Lee] (2002)

 But these works aren't the only music produced that's based upon Middle-Earth, there exists many more.
 Here are a few select choices:

 - If you can track it down, Leonard Rosenman's original soundtrack for Ralph Bakshi's J.R.R Tolkien's The Lord of the Rings is a bit bold-themed but may be a good addition to your fellowships' soundtrack.